Bass Biology Research Building

 Fostering interdisciplinary interactions

 A bold facility that anchors a new science precinct, the Anne T. and Robert M. Bass Biology Research Building offers Stanford functional teaching and research space dedicated to addressing myriad societal needs relating to biological sciences.
-Designed by Flad in partnership with Ennead Architects, the limestone-clad, two-wing structure is connected by an enclosed bridge on the upper floors.
+Designed in partnership with Ennead Architects, the limestone-clad, two-wing structure is connected by an enclosed bridge on the upper floors.

 Framing the gateway to the new precinct and connecting with the School of Medicine via Discovery Walk, the five-story, 133,000-square-foot Bass Biology Research Building sits near departments such as chemistry, computer science, statistics and engineering, helping foster interactions among faculty and students from different academic disciplines.